Tyronwilliam/Tyronwilliam/README.md

 -->
 <ul>
 <li>👋  I’m Tyron-William</li>
-<li>🌱 I’m currently improving my Front-End and Back-End skills on React , NextJS , Tailwind , Nodejs and other...</li>
+<li>🌱 I’m currently improving my Front-End and Back-End skills on React , NextJS , Tailwind , Nodejs, TypeScript<, SQL/li>
 <li>👀 I’m interested in Front-End and Back-End development</li>
 <li>💞️I would like to gain experience to develop my knowledge and teach it later</li>